fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - The result type of 'hat Nenner' is 'Nenner'
 - 'hat Nenner' is functional

+- There is a class: 'Polynom'
+- There is a relation: 'hat Grad'
+- The type of argument1 of 'hat Grad' is 'Polynom'
+- The result type of 'hat Grad' is 'integer number'
+- 'hat Grad' is functional

 - // snippet(65)
-- There is a class: 'charakteristisches Polynom'
+- There is a unary operator: 'charakteristisches Polynom'
 - 'charakteristisches Polynom' has the alternative label 'characteristic polynomial'
 - 'charakteristisches Polynom' is associated to 'Übertragungsfunktion'
+- The type of argument1 of 'charakteristisches Polynom' is 'Übertragungsfunktion'
+- The result type of 'charakteristisches Polynom' is 'Polynom'
 - There is a general statement:
     - full source code: 'Den Nenner der Übertragungsfunktion bezeichnet man auch als \emph{charakteristisches Polynom}'
     - formalized setting:
-        - 'G(s)' is an instance of 'Übertragungsfunktion'
+        - 'G' is an instance of 'Übertragungsfunktion'
-        - 'charakteristisches Polynom'('G(s)') is an instance of 'charakteristisches Polynom'
+        - 'N' is instance of 'Polynom'
+        - 'G' hat Nenner 'N'
     - formalized assertion:
+        - There is an equation:
+            - formalized left hand side: 'N'
-        - 'G(s)' hat Nenner 'charakteristisches Polynom'('G(s)')
+            - formalized right hand side: 'charakteristisches Polynom'('G')
 - There is a class: 'Nullstelle'
 - 'Nullstelle' has the alternative label 'zero'
 - There is a relation: 'hat Nullstelle'